Canada’s Dangerous Waters

 Ship pollution is clearcutting kelp forests, leaving only 73 southern resident killer whales

-Essential for a thriving marine ecosystem, kelp forests provide shelter and food to critically endangered orca, endangered sea otters, and threatened fish species.
-These once vast and thriving forests stretched for hundreds of kilometers and were lush feeding grounds.
-In their place, today, are marine dead zones stretching for kilometers.
+Crucial for a healthy ocean environment, kelp forests offer shelter and sustenance to critically endangered orcas, endangered sea otters, and at-risk fish species.
+Once expansive, these thriving forests used to span hundreds of kilometers, creating vibrant feeding areas.
+However, today, they have been replaced by marine dead zones stretching for kilometers.

-The kelp forests are an ever-dwindling ecosystem for the remaining 73 critically endangered southern resident killer whales.
+The kelp forests are an ever-dwindling ecosystem for the remaining 73 critically endangered orca.
 This silent struggle is happening under the Salish and Great Bear Seas.
 The evidence is there, if you know where to look and with your help, we can spotlight a solution.

 Why isn’t anyone stopping these ships?

 Canada has no laws in place to stop them from dumping.
-Any ship can dump sewage directly into the ocean, contributing to the destruction of critical habitat and food sources for endangered orca and threatened species.
+Any ship can dump sewage directly into the ocean.
+This destroys more critical habitat and food sources for endangered orca and threatened species.
 Not just a “Canadian problem”, ships from far and wide can cross the Canadian maritime border simply to dump waste into the sea kelp forest (including raw sewage).
-Water doesn’t respect maritime borders and neither does pollution; global oceans need your help.
+Additionally, water doesn’t respect maritime borders and neither does pollution; global oceans need your help.

-Of course, Canada’s legacy of destroying the kelp forests stretches back hundreds of years, beginning with over-hunting sea otters for the fur trade, almost to the point of extinction.
-Sea otters were the caretakers of these forests, hunting and eating kelp’s main consumer.
+Of course, Canada’s legacy of destroying the kelp forests goes back hundreds of years, beginning with over-hunting sea otters for the fur trade, almost to the point of extinction.
+Sea otters were the caretakers of these forests, keeping the sea urchin population in check.
 Hovering around one percent of their original population, sea otters cannot keep up with the sea urchin explosion.

-The destruction continues today in new ways.
+Therefore, the destruction continues today in new ways.
 Canada allows ships to dump waste directly into this fragile kelp forest ecosystem.
 Canada’s dumping laws are so famously lax, that Ships from far and wide save their waste until arriving at the border where they pour it directly into the ocean where it further degrades the kelp forest and compromises the habitat and food sources for endangered species.
-Even in the United States, dumping laws prohibit these kinds of practices.
+Even in the United States, dumping laws stop these kinds of practices.

 Solutions on the horizon: *spoiler* you need to help

 The Stand.earth community was founded to protect forests.
-And we have succcesfully gone up against banks, corporations, and governments and lobbyists to stand with communities protecting their homes.
+Historically, we have won going up against banks, corporations, and governments and lobbyists to stand with people protecting their homes.
 We have gone head-to-head with a $75 billion corporation to secure permanent protections for critical caribou habitat.
 Over the years we’ve been proud to help protect millions of acres from logging in the Great Bear Rainforest, Northern boreal forest, and in Chile.
 Now we are fighting to protect kelp forests in the Great Bear and Salish Seas.

 The good news is that you can protect kelp forests.
 The world can demand that Canada do its part for ocean health, and enact laws that protect this fragile ecosystem and the critically endangered species that rely on it.